elukuro/goheru-markdown-blog-react/src/article/08-don't-use-float.md

     <div style="background:red;float:left;height: 100px;width: 100px;">child 3</div>
 </div>
 ```
-When we create a web, sometimes we have to create two div that divided equaly to container width, our approach is usually something like this
+Sometimes when we create a website, we'll have to create `div`s that divide the container width equaly.
+When doing so, our approach is usually something like this :
 ```
     <div class="container">
         <div style="